Women to power Sri Lanka's mangrove conservation plan

 “With very small loans of around $100, several of the women were so successful that they already employed additional women,” he said.

-Half of loan recipients under the new programme will be widows, while the rest will be male and female school dropouts.
+Half of loan recipients under the new program will be widows, while the rest will be male and female school dropouts.

 Seacology and Sudeesa officials said each community group will be responsible for around 21 acres (8.5 hectares) of mangrove forest.
 The government has agreed to provide rangers to patrol the forests.